dissanayakeG/PHP_AND_JS/CoreJavaScript.md

 - let - not added to the global object
 - var - allow to redeclare
 - let - not allow to redeclare
 - let - have temporal dead zones
 - var - does not have temporal dead zones
 - In the creation phase, assigns storage spaces to var variables and immediately initializes them to undefined.
 - In the execution phase, assigns the var variables the values specified by the assignments if there are ones.
 Otherwise, the var variables remain undefined.
 - In the creation phase, assigns storage spaces to the let variables but does not initialize the variables.
 Referencing uninitialized variables will cause a ReferenceError.
 - The let variables have the same execution phase as the var variables.
 - const - blocked scoped
-- const - can’t be reassigned
+- const - can't be reassigned
 - The const keyword creates a read-only reference to a value.
 The readonly reference cannot be reassigned but the value can be changed.

 ```javascript